NTKHarry/MediaEval2025_NewsImage/README.md

 Do that by sending an email to the address that shared the dataset download link with you.
 It must include (1) your group name, (2) a link to download your image submissions, and (3) links to the documentation and components of your workflow (e.g., your GitHub repository).

-## Online Evaluation

-During the evaluation, participating teams rate the image recommendations of other teams.
-To do that, they are being presented with a news headline and two image recommendations.
-They then need to select which image is more fitting.
-These ratings are used to calculate an overall ranking of images for each article.
-The average rank of team submissions across the featured item pool then determines the overall winner of the challenge.

 **Note on using original article images:**
 The final evaluation will make use of the dataset shared with participants.
 Therefore, the original images for all articles are known.